-Because the stated interest rate charged the borrower after a loan restructuring may be greater than or equal to interest rates available in the marketplace for similar types of loans at the time of the restructuring, some institutions have concluded that these restructurings are not TDRs.
-In making this determination, these institutions may not have considered all of the facts and circumstances associated with the loan modification besides the interest rate.
-When evaluating a loan modification to a borrower experiencing financial difficulties, an analysis of all facts and circumstances is necessary to determine whether the bank has made a concession to the borrower with respect to the market interest rate (or has made some other type of concession that could trigger TDR accounting and disclosure, for example, terms or conditions outside of the bank's policies or common market practices) and, if so, how the modified or restructured loan should be reported in the Call Report.
+The stated interest rate charged the borrower after a loan restructuring may be greater than or equal to interest rates available in the marketplace for similar types of loans to nontroubled borrowers at the time of the restructuring.
+Some institutions have concluded that these restructurings are not TDRs, which may not be the case.
+In reaching this conclusion, these institutions may not have considered all of the facts and circumstances associated with the loan modification besides the interest rate.
+An interest rate on a modified loan greater than or equal to those available in the marketplace for similar credits to nontroubled borrowers does not in and of itself preclude a modification from being designated as a TDR.
+Rather, when evaluating a loan modification to a borrower experiencing financial difficulties, an analysis of all facts and circumstances is necessary to determine whether the bank has made a concession to the borrower with respect to the market interest rate or has made some other type of concession that could trigger TDR accounting and disclosure (for example, terms or conditions outside of the bank's policies or common market practices).
+If TDR accounting and disclosure is appropriate, the bank must determine how the modified or restructured loan should be reported in the Call Report.